ORGANIZATION

 Chair: Haiyan Hu, Sun Yat-Sen University, Guangzhou

-Ning Sun, Guangzhou First People's Hospital, Guangzhou
+Ning Sun, Guangzhou 11th People's Hospital, Guangzhou

 Novel approaches and tools to predict antimicrobial susceptibility in biofilms